Program Goals & Safety

 BuddiesDaisies and Brownies only - A single buddy request will be honored when possible.
 Request only one name.
 Buddies must request one another and must request the same badge units.

 Sibling UnitsA camper is only allowed into a sibling unit if their parent is a full-time volunteer at camp that week.
 Sibling units are designed to accommodate parents' schedules so volunteering is less stressful.

 Campers are divided by age so that they, too, get the most out of their camp experience.
 For more information, please visit Sibling Units.

 Almost overnight for grade 4 and an overnight for grade 5 and aboveSleeping under the stars in the meadow, seeing shooting stars, listening to bull frogs, crickets and other nighttime sounds are all part of the overnight experience.
 There is also a nighttime ceremony at Council Fire that all campers participate in with songs, skits and a bonfire.

-Girls entering grade 5 or higher in the fall of 2014 are invited to join the overnight.
+Girls entering grade 5 or higher in the fall of this year are invited to join the overnight.
 There is a theme dinner on Thursday night.
 Breakfast, lunch and snacks are provided for the overnight campers on Friday.